RishikaJain567/End-to-End-Data-Engineering-Pipeline-using-Databricks-FMCG-Domain/README.md

 2. ☁️ Upload source data to your Amazon S3 bucket (or use the sample data in `Dataset/`)
 3. ⚙️ Configure your Databricks workspace and S3 connection details in `setup/`
 4. ▶️ Run the notebooks in `Dimension-Data-Processing/` and `Fact-Data-Processing/` in sequence to build the Silver and Gold layers
-5. 🔌 Connect Power BI or Databricks Genie to the Gold-layer tables for reporting
+5. 🔌 Build dashboards directly in Databricks or query the Gold-layer tables via Databricks Genie for natural-language reporting

 ## 🎯 Key Outcomes
 - 🏢 Onboarded the child company's data onto the parent company's Gold-layer model through a governed, repeatable Medallion pipeline
 - ✨ Improved data quality and consistency through systematic validation at each Medallion layer before merging
-- 🔍 Enabled a single unified view across parent and child company data for BI and self-service, natural-language business queries via Databricks Genie
+- 🔍 Enabled a single unified view across parent and child company data for native Databricks BI reporting and self-service, natural-language business queries via Databricks Genie
 - ⏰ Eliminated manual pipeline runs by scheduling automated, recurring execution through Databricks Jobs & Pipelines